jdx/mise/docs/paranoid.md

 Unlike in normal mode where `mise plugin install shfmt` would be sufficient.

+## Always uses HTTPS

+Some endpoints in mise are fetched over HTTP such as checking for the latest mise version and pulling version lists of tools.
+These are not security risks and a malicious actor injecting false data would not introduce a security risk.
+Normally mise uses HTTP because loading the TLS module takes about 10ms and this affects commonly used commands so it is a noticeably delay.
+In paranoid mode, all endpoints will be fetched over HTTPS.

 ## More?

 If you have suggestions for more that could be added to paranoid, please let